winstonbecker/scCRC_continuum/README.md

 -computation of differentials and malignancy continuum

 snRNA_stromal_analysis.R
--standard Seurat 3 (Stuart et al. 2019) workflow for dimensionality reduciton and clustering of stomal cells from all samples
+-standard Seurat 3 (Stuart et al. 2019) workflow for dimensionality reduction and clustering of stomal cells from all samples